 The photochemically active gases, carbon monoxide (CO), oxides of nitrogen (NOX) and non-methane volatile organic compounds (NMVOCs) indirectly contribute to the greenhouse gas effect.
 These are generally called indirect greenhouse gases or ozone precursors because they are involved in the creation and degradation of ozone which is also one of the greenhouse gases.
 Sulphur dioxide (SO2), as a precursor of sulphate and aerosols, is believed to contribute negatively to the greenhouse effect.
 Emissions of indirect GHGs have been taken from the draft of emission inventory report 'Republic of Croatia Informative Inventory Report for LRTAP Convention for the Year 2020 Submission to the Convention on Long-range Transboundary Air Pollution'.
+Informative Inventory Report for 2021 were not available at the time of preparation of this report, thus notation key NE was used for reporting.

 The calculations of aggregated results for the emissions of indirect gases in the period 1990-2020 are given in table 9.2-1.